HewlettPackard/OpenShift-on-SimpliVity/dev-docs.md

 Doing this will enable the wordpress.yml playbook to be run when the site.yml playbook is run.

-### Manualy running the wordpress.yml playbook
+### Manually running the wordpress.yml playbook

 The wordpress.yml playbook can be manually run using the following command:

    `ansible-playbook -i hosts playbooks/wordpress.yml`

 With no options the playbook will deploy, validate and teardown the sample WordPress application.
-Each operaion can be disabled to run by using the -e option with the ansible-playbook command.
+Each operation can be disabled to run by using the -e option with the ansible-playbook command.
 For example:

 Only deploy the wordpress application: